Zexal0807/ZLogger/README.md

 ## How to call it ?

-In your PHP script create new object of your class, for write a new log call **writeLog** passing who do something and what he do;
+In your PHP script create new instance of your class, for writing a new log, call **writeLog** method passing the 2 parameters in order to perform whatever do you want it does

 ```PHP
 $logger = new MyLogger();